 Maranatha Baptist Academy participates in the Wisconsin Private School Choice Program (WPCP).
 This voucher system allows students in the state of Wisconsin to attend a private school of their choice utilizing state funds.
-The application period for new participants in the PSCP begins on the first weekday in February and ends on the third Thursday in April.
-For the 2022-23 school year, parents will be able to apply to schools for the WPCP from Tuesday, February 7, 2022 to Thursday, April 29, 2022.
+The application period for new participants in the WPCP begins in February and ends in April.
+For the 2023-24 school year, parents will be able to apply to schools for the WPCP from February 1, 2023 to April 20, 2023.
 Although new applications are handled on a lottery system and not on a first-come, first-served basis, new families are encouraged to apply for the WPCP as early as possible.
 Families already in the voucher program are required to re-apply for the program each year.

 Applications for the Choice program are handled entirely through the Department of Public Instruction.
 More information on the WPCP program and the application for the WPCP can be located here.
 A tutorial video for completing the Choice program application may be viewed here.

-All new students seeking enrollment with MBA are required to complete a placement test through a third-party testing service.
-The cost for this testing is paid by the family seeking enrollment and must be paid prior to the test being administered.
+All new students seeking enrollment with MBA complete a placement test through a third-party testing service.
+The cost for this testing is paid by the family seeking enrollment and is paid prior to the test being administered.
 Placement testing provides MBA with an indication of the student’s level of preparation for the academic program as well as the likelihood of his or her success at MBA.